-According to the U.S. Equal Employment Opportunity Commission, offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
+According to the Equal Employment Opportunity Commission (EEOC), harassment can include “offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.”

-"First and foremost, know that if you are being harassed at work, it's illegal and you are protected by law.
-Not only are you protected from the person(s) harassing you, [but] you are also protected from your employer failing to protect you,” Garvin said.
+“Not only are you protected [by law] from the person harassing you, [but] you are also protected from your employer failing to protect you,” Garvin said.
 “If you know someone who is being harassed at work, you cannot lose your job by reporting it yourself.”

-“People tend to be braver, which unfortunately includes being meaner, behind a screen,” Garvin said.
+“People tend to be braver – which, unfortunately, includes being meaner – behind a screen,” Garvin said.
 “The good news about online harassment: It is documentable and easily proved.
 This helps so much with reporting and proving it.”

 To monitor the situation, Garvin suggested taking screenshots, saving emails on your personal computer and keeping a file of everything that makes you uncomfortable.